 Let’s group these into three categories…

 Bitcoin, Ethereum, Bitcoin Cash would be considered large market cap coins.
-They may not experience a 40 to 50% fluctuation like some of the smaller altcoins, however their price generally more stable during bear markets.
+They may not experience 40 to 50% fluctuations like some of the smaller altcoins, however their price generally tends to be more stable during bear markets.

-On the other side of the fence, if you have a lot of disposable income and wouldn’t be too upset losing some of it, you may want to invest in more risky low cap cryptocurrencies.
+On the other side of the fence, if you have a lot of disposable income and wouldn’t be too upset if you ended up losing some of it, you may want to invest in riskier low cap cryptocurrencies.

-These coins have an extremely high profitability rate of 100 – 500% ROI, however it is worth noting that many are worth nothing down the road.
-The ones that do end up being extremely profitable however, tend to outweigh the ones that don’t.
+These coins have an extremely high profitability rate of 100 – 500% ROI, however it is worth noting that many can hold no value over the long haul.
+The ones that do end up being extremely profitable tend to outweigh the ones that don’t.

-As you can probably guessed by now, a moderately safe investment strategy would be to invest in all 3 market cap coins, splitting each one up evenly (34% large cap, 33% medium cap, 33% low cap).
+As you can probably guess by now, a moderately safe investment strategy would be to invest in all 3 market cap coins, evenly spreading out the investment percentages among each one (34% large cap, 33% medium cap, 33% low cap).